adamtrobbins/tristan-mp-v2/README.md

 # Tristan-MP v2

-For a detailed tutorials and descriptions please visit our [wiki](https://ntoles.github.io/tristan-wiki/).
+For detailed tutorials and code description please visit our [wiki](https://ntoles.github.io/tristan-wiki/).
+If you are a new user testing the code on a new computer cluster, please consider contributing to [this chapter](https://ntoles.github.io/tristan-wiki/tristanv2-configure.html#cluster-specific-customization) about cluster-specific configuration to make the life easier for future generations.

 ### Branch policy